 Dallas Wings vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

-Arike Ogunbowale's Dallas Wings (15-11) and Kahleah Copper's Chicago Sky (10-15) take the court at College Park Center on Friday, August 4, beginning at 8:00 PM ET.
+Natasha Howard and the Dallas Wings (15-12) face Kahleah Copper and the Chicago Sky (11-15) at College Park Center in Arlington, Texas on Sunday, August 6 at 4:00 PM ET.

-In its last outing, Dallas picked up a 76-65 victory over Seattle.
-The Wings were led by Ogunbowale, who ended the game with 27 points, four assists and four steals, while Satou Sabally added 18 points, nine rebounds and three steals.
-With a final score of 104-85, Chicago defeated Phoenix the last time out.
-Copper led the team (24 PTS, 81.8 FG%).

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!